nphorsley59/survival-model/README.md

 ![alt_text](https://github.com/nphorsley59/Predicting_Passenger_Survival/blob/master/Figures/partysize_split.png "Engineering 'Connections'")<br>

-### 3. Strategize for Modeling
+### 3. Plot Relationships

-I conclude Exploratory Data Analysis by bringing everything I've learned about the dataset together to prepare for modeling.
-I create more advanced visuals, identify important variables, drop uninformative data, and brainstorm a few promising modeling approaches.
+I concluded by exploring how features were related to the target, 'Survived', and to each other.
+Before looking at individual relationships, I constructed a correlation matrix and visualized it as a heatmap.<br>

 ## <div align="center">Modeling</div>